Ysbyty Gwynedd

-Ysbyty Gwynedd (Gwynedd Hospital) is a district general hospital in Bangor, Gwynedd, Wales.
+Ysbyty Gwynedd (Gwynedd Hospital) is a teaching hospital in Bangor, Gwynedd, Wales.
 It is managed by Betsi Cadwaladr University Health Board.

 History

 The hospital, which was commissioned to replace the aging Caernarfon and Anglesey Infirmary, opened in May 1984.
 A specialist cancer centre opened at the hospital in September 2010 and a major expansion of the accident and emergency facilities was completed in 2019.
+The foyer area was restructured internally in 2026.